kiraiaryst/Website-Optimization-Project/README.md

 # Website Optimization

 To view the website live, open http://kiraiaryst.github.io/.

-To see optimized version of the code, open Website-Optimization-Project/dist/views/.
+To see the optimized version of the code, open Website-Optimization-Project/dist/views/.

 ## Optimizing PageSpeed Score for index.html